fischejo/comment/README.md

 * Context-Menu -> Copy to Clipboard: disabled, da kein HTML Support möglich.

 # FAQ
+## Does this user script supports Chrome/Chromium:
+No

 ## What is an **item**?
 An Item is a simple text line, which can be pasted to the comment box.